Ramin0036/Data-Science-Learning/03-Deep-Learning/01-Neural-Networks/README.md

 )
 ```

-During training, the model repeatedly updates its weights to minimize the loss function.
+The model updates its weights after each batch to minimize the loss.

 ---

 # Epoch

-An **Epoch** represents one complete pass of the entire training dataset through the neural network.
+An **Epoch** is one complete pass through the entire training dataset.

-- More epochs allow the model to learn more.
+- More epochs improve learning.
-- Too many epochs may lead to overfitting.
+- Too many epochs may cause overfitting.

 ---

 # Batch Size

-Batch Size is the number of training samples processed before updating the model parameters.
+Batch Size is the number of samples processed before updating model weights.

-Common values include:
+Common values:

 - 16
 - 32
 - 64
 - 128

-Smaller batch sizes require more updates but may improve generalization.

 ---

 # Validation Data

-Validation data is a portion of the dataset used during training to evaluate the model on unseen data.
+Validation data is used during training to evaluate generalization.

+It is **not** used to update model weights.

 It helps monitor:

+- Validation Loss
-- Model performance
+- Validation Accuracy
 - Overfitting
-- Generalization ability

-Validation data is **not** used to update model weights.

 ---

 # Preventing Overfitting

-Overfitting occurs when a neural network memorizes the training data instead of learning general patterns, resulting in poor performance on unseen data.

-Several techniques can reduce overfitting.
+## Dropout

+Randomly disables a percentage of neurons during training.

+**Benefits**

+- Reduces overfitting
+- Improves generalization

 ---

-## 1. Dropout
+## Early Stopping

-Dropout randomly disables a fraction of neurons during training.

-This forces the network to learn more robust representations instead of relying on specific neurons.

-### Advantages
+Stops training automatically when validation performance no longer improves.

+**Benefits**

-- Reduces overfitting.
+- Prevents overfitting
-- Improves model generalization.
-- Easy to implement.
+- Saves training time

 ---

-## 2. Early Stopping

-Early Stopping monitors validation performance during training.

-If the validation loss stops improving for several epochs, training is automatically stopped.

-### Advantages

-- Prevents unnecessary training.
-- Reduces overfitting.
-- Saves computational time.

----

-## 3. Kernel Regularizer
+## Kernel Regularizer

-Kernel Regularization adds a penalty to large weight values during optimization.
+Adds penalties to large weights.

-Common regularization techniques include:
+Common types:

 - L1 Regularization
 - L2 Regularization

-These penalties encourage simpler models with better generalization.

-### Advantages

-- Reduces model complexity.
-- Prevents excessively large weights.
+**Benefits**

+- Simpler models
-- Improves generalization performance.
+- Better generalization
+- Reduces overfitting

 ---